May in global missions history: It happened today!

 Herrnhut, Saxony, Germany.

-Samuel Zwemer and Amy Wilkes were married in Arabia.
-Samuel Zwemer had arrived there as
+missionaries Samuel Zwemer and Amy Wilkes were married in Arabia.
+Samuel Zwemer had

-a missionary in 1890 and would serve with Amy until 1913 when they transferred to Egypt
+arrived there as a missionary in 1890 and would serve with Amy until 1913 when they

-- May 19, 1926 -- Belgium's King Albert grants Evangelical Free Church Mission an official
+- May 19, 1926 -- Belgium's King Albert granted the Evangelical Free Church Mission an

 - May 20, 1865 -- Veteran missionary Edward T. Doane and his second wife, Clara, sailed